Developing a Discrete-Event Simulator of School Shooter Behavior from VR Data: Model Description

 \section{Model Description}

 Our discrete-event simulator consists of three primary components: (1) a shooter-transition model that governs movement between regions of the school layout, (2) a shooter-event model that characterizes dwell time, shots fired, and victims within each region visited, and (3) a robot-effects model that modulates event outcomes based on robot presence and smoke intensity.
 Together, these components generate a stochastic, temporally grounded event sequence derived from participant behavior.
 The subsections that follow describe each component.
+To support reproducibility, we provide a public implementation of the modeling framework online on GitHub,\footnote{\url{https://github.com/chrismcclurg/vr-shooter-des}} including code for region-graph construction, transition-model training, event-sampling routines, and robot-effects modeling.